thoughtindustries/helium/packages/contact-block/README.md

-# `@thoughtindustries/Contact-Block`
+# `@thoughtindustries/contact-block`

-> a ContactBlock is a block of information used to display contact information, Normaly placed towards the bottom of a web page, above on in the footer.
-It often consists of information that can be used to contact the sites owners or admins.
+> A Contact Block is a block of information used to display contact information.
+Normally placed towards the bottom of a web page, above on in the footer.
+It often consists of information that can be used to contact the sites owners or admins..

 ## Import component

 ```
-import { ContactBlock } from '@thoughtindustries/ContactBlock';
+import { ContactBlock } from '@thoughtindustries/contact-block';
 ```

 ## Usage